coconeuro/coconeuro.github.io/_posts/2024-02-13-color-constancy.md

 Experimental tests often have to pick a trade-off between two factors: *tightly controlling the experiment* versus *access to a large number of subjects*.
 This test is certainly on the latter extreme.

-On the one hand, these various uncontrolled factors are an annoying source of noise.
-On the other hand though, it allows testing to what degree these factors influence illusory color perception (see above).
+These various uncontrolled factors are an annoying source of noise.
+At the same time, it allows testing to what degree these factors influence illusory color perception (see above).

 Nevertheless, given that we cannot randomly assign who uses a smartphone versus a laptop, who does the test in a light versus dark room, there will always be an issue of causality.
-The old chicken and egg problem.
+The chicken and egg problem.
 For instance, if we found that people on smartphones perceive stronger illusory colors, you could always argue the other way round, i.e. that people with stronger color perception have (for whatever reason) a preference for smartphones over laptops.
 While some of these reversals seem unlikely, they have to be considered.

 #### Did all eyes have the same shade of grey?